This page is to provide important information relating to purchasing fertile eggs.

 It is generally accepted that anyone storing fertile eggs, store them in clean egg cartons tilted on an angle and turned at least twice daily.
 Turning of the eggs is important to prevent the egg yolk from sticking to the shell.
 Eggs should be stored in a cool, dark place

-As a buyer you should be able to ask about their bloodlines (if this is important to you), diet, fertility rates and hatching rates prior to purchase.
+As a buyer you should be able to ask about the bloodlines of your eggs (if this is important to you), diet, fertility rates and hatching rates prior to purchase.

 Methods to determine whether a resulting egg is, in fact, fertile

-- Incubating it.
-A healthy, fertile egg will develop (at least partly) into a chick.
+- Incubating a fertile egg- a healthy, fertile egg will develop (at least partly) into a chick.

 - Cracking it open and looking for the 3-4mm embryonic spot.
 Doing this will, of course, render the egg useless for hatching.

 If you are cracking an egg open in a bowl to check for fertility, look for the characteristic ‘bulls-eye’ on the right hand egg yolk.

 Using Australia Post to get them sent to you